GeorgyFirsov-s-forks/.github/profile/README.md

-This organization contains my forks.
+This organization is used to organize my forked repos in one place and separate them from my own ones.

 Main profile: [GeorgyFirsov][1]